Glossary

 You can find more information here (PDF 3.6MB)

 Please note you are not accessed on the number of activities.
-This data is to identify the number of different locations funded activity takes place in.
+This data is to identify the number of activities at the different locations funded activity takes place in.
 This is a commitment of Creative Communities policy to ensure that all NSW citizens have opportunities to contribute to and experience arts and culture.

 A report on how the funding was spent and what happened.
 This includes information about where the project took place, number of artists involved and number of people who participated as participants or audiences.